AdnanSharique/openai-ddib/Setup-Document.md

 # OpenAI DREAM Demo in a Box Setup Guide

 ## What is it?
-DREAM Demos in a Box (DDiB) are packaged Industry Scenario DREAM Demos with ARM templates (with a demo web app, Power BI reports, Synapse resources, OpenAI services, AML Notebooks etc.) that can be deployed in a customer’s subscription using the CAPE tool in a few hours.
+DREAM Demos in a Box (DDiB) are packaged Industry Scenario DREAM Demos with ARM templates (with a demo web app, Power BI reports, Synapse resources, Azure OpenAI services, AML Notebooks etc.) that can be deployed in a customer’s subscription using the CAPE tool in a few hours.
 Partners can also deploy DREAM Demos in their own subscriptions using DDiB.

 ## Objective & Intent
 Partners can deploy DREAM Demos in their own Azure subscriptions and show live demos to customers.
-In partnership with Microsoft sellers, partners can deploy the Industry scenario DREAM demos into customer subscriptions.
+In partnership with Microsoft sellers, partners can deploy the industry scenario DREAM demos into customer subscriptions.
 Customers can play,  get hands-on experience navigating through the demo environment in their own subscription and show to their own stakeholders.

-**Before You Begin**
+## Getting Started

+> **IMPORTANT:** In order to deploy and run this example, you'll need an **Azure subscription with access enabled for the Azure OpenAI service**.
+You can request access [here](https://aka.ms/oaiapply).
+You can also visit [here](https://azure.microsoft.com/free/cognitive-search/) to get some free Azure credits to get you started.

+> **AZURE RESOURCE COSTS** by default this sample will create Azure App Service and Azure Cognitive Search resources that have a monthly cost, as well as Form Recognizer resource that has cost per document page.

 ## :exclamation:IMPORTANT NOTES: